What is a one-sample t-test test?

 Before performing the test, it is important to check that your data satisfies the assumptions of the one-sample t-test.
 These are:

-All samples within the dataset should be independent of each other.
+- Each data point should be independent of each other.

 Before performing the one-sample t-test, let’s look at an example dataset.

 For instance, say we have collected cognitive test scores from a sample of students in Class A. The scores are marked from 0 to 100.
 We want to know if the scores on this test differ from the average score gained in the country.
 The average national score on this test is 58.
 To do this comparison, a one-sample t-test will be used.

 The null hypothesis would read:

 There is no difference in scores on the cognitive test from students in Class A and the national average score.

 There is a difference in scores on the cognitive test from students in Class A and the national average score.

 In SPSS I have just one dataset: Class A test scores.
 The test scores variable is simply called Class_A.

 Now, let’s perform the one-sample t-test in SPSS:

 - Firstly, go to